holaphil/amazing-maple-e08ae/src/pages/index.md

       **It was time to time to build my own house.**

       Take a tour by simply scrolling down or selecting any of the nav items above.
 Lastly, as with any new house, there is plenty of work to do.
-      Conversely, if you encounter any issues, contact me below so I can fix it.
+If you encounter any issues, please contact me and I'll fix it.
+Thanks.
     actions:
       - label: View My Work
         url: /portfolio